pyenchant/pyenchant/website/content/tutorial.rst

 Extending enchant.tokenize
 ++++++++++++++++++++++++++

-As explained above, the module enchant.tokenize provides the ability to split text into its component words.
+As explained above, the module :py:mod:`enchant.tokenize` provides the ability to split text into its component words.
 The current implementation is based only on the rules for the English language, and so might not be completely suitable for your language of choice.
 Fortunately, it is straightforward to extend the functionality of this module.

-To implement a new tokenization routine for the language TAG, simply create a class/function "tokenize" within the module "enchant.tokenize.TAG".
-This function will automatically be detected by the module's get_tokenizer function and used when appropriate.
-The easiest way to accomplish this is to copy the module "enchant.tokenize.en" and modify it to suit your needs.
+To implement a new tokenization routine for the language `TAG`, simply create a class/function `tokenize` within the module `enchant.tokenize.<TAG>`.
+This function will automatically be detected by the module's function :py:func:`~enchant.tokenize.get_tokenizer` and used when appropriate.
+The easiest way to accomplish this is to copy the module :py:mod:`enchant.tokenize.en` and modify it to suit your needs.

 The author would be very grateful for tokenization routines for languages other than English which can be incorporated back into the main PyEnchant distribution.